micduffy/scraper/README.md

 ## Examples
 venom-examples includes a set of tutorial designed to quickly get you from 0 to 100.

-There are 3 examples located in the package ai.preferred.crawler.single, ai.preferred.crawler.stackoverflow and ai.preferred.crawler.iproperty.
+There are 3 examples located in the package com.theinnerpeaceguru.crawler.single, com.theinnerpeaceguru.crawler.stackoverflow and com.theinnerpeaceguru.crawler.iproperty.

 If you would like to find out more, feel free to visit our [Wiki](https://github.com/PreferredAI/venom/wiki).

-#### ai.preferred.crawler.single.SingleCrawler.java
+#### com.theinnerpeaceguru.crawler.single.SingleCrawler.java
 A basic crawler to get your current IP.

-#### ai.preferred.crawler.stackoverflow.master.ListingCrawler.java
+#### com.theinnerpeaceguru.crawler.stackoverflow.master.ListingCrawler.java
 A crawler to get the job listings for Singapore on [StackOverflow](https://stackoverflow.com/jobs?l=Singapore&d=20&u=Km) and export to a CSV file.

-#### ai.preferred.crawler.iproperty.master.ListingCrawler.java
+#### com.theinnerpeaceguru.crawler.master.ListingCrawler.java
 A crawler to get the properties on [iProperty.com.sg](https://www.iproperty.com.sg/).

 ## License